RAID Instructor. 2,000+ dives.

 One obsession: better briefings.

-Blizz is a RAID dive instructor from the UK who has spent the last few years instructing in Koh Tao, Thailand and Dhangethi, Maldives.
-He has logged 2,000+ dives across an intensive career and built A Scuba Guide as a working tool.
+George Blizzard is a RAID dive instructor from the UK who has spent the last few years instructing in Koh Tao, Thailand and Dhangethi, Maldives.
+He has logged 2,000+ dives across an intensive career and shaped A Scuba Guide as a working tool.
 The visual briefing system he wished he'd had on his first day teaching students.

 The dive count, honest version.